ninaaj/document-classification/README.md

 # document-classification
 A Python 3 program that trains and validates a simple neural network on text data using a bag-of-words approach and TF-IDF weighting.

-Removes rare words (only occurs in one document) and non-alphabetic characters.
+Feature Selection:
+- only alphabetical characters
+- only words that occur in more than one document

 Acheived a 90.36% accuracy rate (the second highest ever achieved) on the unlabelled test set (it is not included due to it being a part of a programming assignment challenge).